-Ukrainian presidential candidates trade insults in final debate
+Ukrainian presidential candidates trade insults in rowdy stadium debate

 In a rare break from mutual mud-slinging, both men briefly knelt on stage at one point to honor the memory of Ukrainian soldiers killed in the country’s simmering 5-year war with Russian-backed separatists.

-Zelenskiy, who plays a fictional president in a popular TV series, tried to cast Poroshenko as a rich out-of-touch leader who has overseen corruption and failed to end the war.
+Zelenskiy, 41, who plays a fictional president in a popular TV series, tried to cast Poroshenko, 53, as a rich out-of-touch leader who has overseen corruption and failed to end the war.

 “I’m not a politician,” Zelenskiy told Poroshenko.
 “I’m just an ordinary person who has come to break the system.
 I’m the result of your mistakes and promises.”